 I just got a Kindle Fire HD for testing apps and content that we’re creating for the Kindle platform.
 I also have access to a Nexus 7 which is, as we should all know by now, totally awesome.
 With the Kindle I feel rather disconnected from the comfort of my ‘Google experience’, GMail, Play, YouTube, etc. Here’s some notes on getting started: Continue reading “Kindle Fire HD, Ubuntu and Google Apps”

-We had a small coronary event the other day task management tool.
+We had a small coronary event the other day.
 Logging into our favourite web site, Google Merchant Account, we were greeted with a message at the top of the page.
 ‘Your account has been suspended’.
 Continue reading “Google Merchant Account Suspended – Don’t Panic!”

 It’s Java so you don’t need to worry – the garbage collector ‘just does it’, right?

 java.lang.OutOfMemoryError: Bitmap Size Exceeds VM Budget is a common error and don’t we know it!
 The garbage collector isn’t totally magic and no guarantee that your app cannot / will not leak memory.
 There are various deliberate approaches / considerations that should be taken to avoid memory problems: Continue reading “Avoid Out-Of-Memory Problems in Android”